Updated for May 2023: This post contains affiliate links. Please read the disclaimer.

 What is Membervault?

-Membervault is a content hosting platform that you can use to provide free and paid content access to your students and clients.
+Membervault is an online course and membership site platform that you can use to provide free and paid content access to your students and clients.

-It is comparable to course hosting and membership hosting platforms such as Teachable, Thinkific and Podia.
+It is comparable to course hosting and membership hosting platforms such as Teachable, Kajabi, Thinkific and Podia.

 Membervault can replace your website, landing page tools and shopping cart service.